I don’t know what I’d been expecting from Namibia, but it wasn’t that it would be so easy.

 Turns out I was correct.

 The only problem with this plan was that the majority of flights into Windhoek land in the afternoon, so we wouldn’t be able to make it to our first major destination, Etosha National Park, before nightfall.
-Fun fact: you should never drive at night in Namibia, as there’s no lighting, animals hang out on the warm roads, and your travel insurance won’t cover you after sunset.
+Fun fact: you should never drive at night in Namibia.
+There’s no light and animals hang out on the warm roads, so it’s easy to hit something.
+Your travel insurance won’t cover you if you’re driving after sunset here.

 I chose Ovita Wildlife Restcamp as our first stop because it was two hours north of Windhoek, had amazing reviews, and looked like the perfect spot to kick off our time in Namibia.
 It was a game farm filled with hippos, crocodiles, oryx, and more, and a viewing platform overlooking a lake.